artempronozin95/ICAnnoLncRNA-identification-classification-and-annotation-of-LncRNA/README.md

 * [Tissue analysis](#tissue-analysis)
 * [Output](#output)
 ## ICAnnoLncRNA - identification, classification and annotation of LncRNA
+Long non-coding RNAs (lncRNAs) typically defined as transcripts of more than 200 nucleotides in length and without any protein coding potential.
+These RNAs are involved in important plant development processes such as phosphate homeostasis, flowering, photomorphogenesis and stress response.
+However, their structural and functional properties are not clear.
+Information about lncRNA sequences and their expression typically obtained from RNA-seq experiments.
+To process these data relevant tools for automated lncRNA are required.
-Pipeline for automatic identification, classification and annotation of plant lncRNAs based on their localization in the genome.
+Here we propose ICAnnoLncRNA, pipeline for automatic identification, classification and annotation of plant lncRNAs based on their localization in the genome.
+ICAnnoLncRNA, work with RNA-seq data and it was tested on 877 transcriptome libraries of *Zea mays*.
 The pipeline includes the following steps:
 #### 1. Pre-processing.
 + Gmap index building.